BeltCrack: the First Sequential-image Industrial Conveyor Belt Crack Detection Dataset and Its Baseline with Triple-domain Feature Learning: Experiments

 (1) {Quantitative Comparisons}

-Our quantitative comparison results on 13 detection methods (including ours) are displayed in Table \ref{table_qua_com}.
-In this table, it could be easy to observe three obvious experiment findings.
+Table \ref{table_qua_com} presents quantitative comparisons of 13 detection methods (including ours) on both BeltCrack14ks and BeltCrack9kd.
+Based on these results, three main observations can be easily drawn.

-The first finding is that our new datasets are \textit{usable and practically effective} for belt crack detection.
-In detail, all these selected detection models can be well trained and tested on our datasets, without encountering data compatibility issues.
-In addition, on both datasets, the experimental results in Table \ref{table_qua_com} are discriminative enough to effectively evaluate the performance differences of different models.
-It implies that our datasets could make better detection methods to obtain better performance.
-For example, on BeltCrack14ks, JTFN \citep{JTFN} achieves an mAP$_{50}$ 40.15\% and an F1 64.02\%, while our baseline BeltCrackDet obtains the highest mAP$_{50}$ 67.08\% and F1 82.17\%.
-Similarly, JTFN \citep{JTFN} performs relatively poorly with an mAP$_{50}$ 0.66\% and an F1 2.65\%.
+The first finding is that the proposed datasets are \textit{usable and practically effective} for industrial belt crack detection.
+All compared models can be successfully trained and evaluated on our datasets without any compatibility issues, indicating their good robustness and generalizability.
+The results in Table \ref{table_qua_com} also demonstrate that our datasets provide sufficient discriminative capacity to reveal the performance gaps among different models.
+For example, on BeltCrack14ks, JTFN \citep{JTFN} achieves an mAP$_{50}$ 40.15\% and an F1 64.02\%, while our BeltCrackDet attains the highest mAP$_{50}$ 67.08\% and F1 82.17\%.
+Similarly, on BeltCrack9kd, JTFN \citep{JTFN} yields only 0.66\% mAP$_{50}$ and 2.65\% F1, confirming the effectiveness of our datasets in challenging real-world scenarios.

-The second finding is that our new belt crack datasets ($i.e.$, BeltCrack14ks and BeltCrack9kd) seem difficult for all detection methods, the latter even more difficult than the former.
-In general, for an easy object detection dataset, its \textit{state-of-the-art} (SOTA) metrics could often reach up to $98\%$.
-However, on our BeltCrack14ks, the SOTA metrics obtained by all methods are only with an mAP$_{50}$ 67.08\%, Precision 91.03\%, Recall 74.89\% and F1 82.17\%.
-In the meanwhile, on BeltCrack9kd, the SOTA metrics, $i.e.$, the mAP$_{50}$ 26.98\%, Precision 51.06\%, Recall 54.76\% and F1 52.83\% by BeltCrackDet, are even significantly less than those on BeltCrack14ks.
+The second finding is that our datasets ($i.e.$, BeltCrack14ks and BeltCrack9kd) are challenging for all methods, with BeltCrack9kd being the more difficult one.
+On BeltCrack14ks, the best-performing method across all methods achieves only mAP$_{50}$ 67.08\%, Precision 91.03\%, Recall 74.89\% and F1 82.17\%.
+The difficulty is even more apparent on BeltCrack9kd, where the SOTA metrics, $i.e.$, the mAP$_{50}$ 30.79\%, Precision 61.69\%, Recall 54.94\% and F1 56.98\% by our method, are markedly lower than those on BeltCrack14ks.
+One possible reason is the shorter average sequence length in BeltCrack9kd (see the Img.$_{avg/seq}$ in Table \ref{table_ourdataset}), which provides less temporal context for learning.
+In addition, faster belt motion increases motion blur and occlusion, further increasing task difficulty.

-One possible reason to explain the latter more difficult than the former is that, the latter has a shorter average sequence length ($i.e.$, the Img.$_{avg/seq}$ in Table \ref{table_ourdataset}).
-This length could hinder the full learning of belt crack features.
-Moreover, the faster moving speed of conveyor belts in the latter also makes it more difficult.